 These days most workplaces are (quite rightly) not overly hazardous.
 In this modern work environment, the risk of eye injury is likely to be considered minimal and having to wear safety glasses unnecessary.

-But it’s worth reminding ourselves—and our employees—just how easily the human eye can be damaged, and by a variety of hazards: splinters, chips, dust, protruding objects, pressurized fluids, chemical splashes, vapours and gases, UV light.
+But it’s worth reminding ourselves—and our employees—just how easily the human eye can be damaged, and by a variety of hazards: splinters, chips, dust, protruding objects, pressurized fluids, chemical splashes, vapours, gases and UV light.

 Workplace eye injuries are in fact very common.